CyCraft/magnetar/docs/docs-main/faq/index.md

 <!-- ![](/architecture/magnetar-architecture.png) -->
 <img src="/architecture/magnetar-architecture.png" style="width: 100%" />

-## Why the concept of local/remote store plugins?
+## Why the concept of cache/remote store plugins?

 I wanted Magnetar to be compatible with a wide variety of use cases and projects.

 When it comes to remote stores, I wanted to be able to use Firestore but competitors like Fauna and Supabase also looked interesting.
 I didn't want to limit the future to just Firestore.

-When it comes to local stores, there are different approaches again.
+When it comes to local cache stores, there are different approaches again.
 A simple store that just works with a Map or Object is tricky to make reactive out of the box for Vue projects.
 Adding reactivity out of the box needed a different implementation for Vue 2 and Vue 3.
-Again, not to limit the future and prevent code bloat, using a similar plugin system for local stores was the way to go.
+Again, not to limit the future and prevent code bloat, using a similar plugin system for local cache stores was the way to go.

 Finally I also like the idea of having your own data caching options.
 I'm planning to also add store plugins that work with localStorage, indexedDB, etc. All of this meant that a store plugin system was the best choice!